Acciona: Major projects

 Major projects involving the company include the Torre Europa completed in 1985, the Ting Kau Bridge in Hong Kong completed in 1998, the Gare do Oriente in Lisbon completed in 1998, El Museu de les Ciències Príncipe Felipe completed in 2000, the German Chancellery completed in 2001, the King Abdullah University Hospital completed in 2002, the Alqueva Dam completed in 2002, and the El Palau de les Arts Reina Sofía completed in 2005.

 As part of a Public Private Partnership with the New South Wales State Government, Acciona was responsible for delivering the infrastructure for the Sydney CBD and South East Light Rail project which was completed in April 2020.
 Acciona is suing the government seeking $1.1 billion in additional funding, claiming the government minimized the amount of subterranean utility works that would be required.

 Another Public Private Partnership has been signed with the São Paulo State Government under which Acciona undertook the construction works for and operate São Paulo Metro Line 6-Orange which is due to be partially opened in 2026.

 In January 2018 Acciona signed a 100 million euros loan with the European Investment Bank.
 The European Fund for Strategic Investments is a European Union initiative designed to provide financial support for innovative companies.
 EFSI works with companies which are considered risky because their untested technologies or have products with a limited track record.
 Acciona will use the loan to expand its research in renewable energy, infrastructure, water and digitalisation to increase efficiency in the construction and operation of its electricity-generation plants.
 It will also develop sustainable biological water treatment and purification processes and develop ways to recycle waste and in building environmentally friendly infrastructure.

 The company is testing prefabricated components which are lighter and less expensive to transport whilst maintaining high strength.
 Acciona built the first lighthouse in the world constructed of prefabricated products, in Valencia, Spain.

 In August 2022, the company won a contract worth about 485 million euros for the Victoria Park-Canning Level Crossing Removal Project to upgrade the Armadale line in Perth, Western Australia.
 This involved eliminating six level crossings along the train line and rebuilding five stations.

 Motorsport

-In November 2020, it was announced that multiple-time World Rally Championship and Dakar Rally champion Carlos Sainz Sr. would team up with QEV Technologies to form Acciona | Sainz XE Team to join the all-electric SUV off-road racing series Extreme E in the inaugural season with Sainz alongside multiple-time Women's Trial World Champion and Women's Trial European Champion Laia Sanz as the drivers line-up.
+In November 2020, it was announced that multiple-time World Rally Championship and Dakar Rally champion Carlos Sainz Sr. would team up with QEV Technologies to form the Acciona | Sainz XE Team to join the all-electric SUV off-road racing series Extreme E in the inaugural season with Sainz alongside multiple-time Women's Trial World Champion and Women's Trial European Champion Laia Sanz as the drivers line-up.
 The team finished in sixth and third in the teams' championship in the 2021 and 2022 seasons respectively.
 In the 2023 season, the team won their first race in Extreme E in Round 2 at the Desert X-Prix.